flatironinstitute/nomad/README.md

 Only numpy is used extensively, but the other libraries offer more convenient implementations of some of the statistical operations.

+As the `lzcompression` package is not yet published, you'll need to install it in local mode.
+The easiest way to do this is to:
+- Clone this repository and change into it
+- Ensure your appropriate environment is active
+- `pip install -e .` to make `lzcompression` an installed package for the environment

+We'll publish to `pypi` once we're out of alpha and have picked a good name.

 ## Example

 Load the observed non-negative matrix `X` as a numpy array: